AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **Max number of Live journeys** - Journey Optimizer now has a guardrail of 500 live journeys on production sandboxes, instead of 100.
 The number of live journeys is visible in the journey canvas. <!-- DOCAC-10977-->

-* **Time-to-live guardrail** - Starting November 1st, 2024, a time-to-live (TTL) guardrail will be enforced on Journey Optimizer system-generated datasets as follows:
+* **Time-to-live guardrail** - Starting November 1st, 2024, a time-to-live (TTL) guardrail will be rolled out to Journey Optimizer system-generated datasets in new sandboxes and new orgs as follows:

-    * 90 days for data in profile store
+    * 90 days for data in the profile store
-    * 13 months for data in data lake
+    * 13 months for data in the data lake

+    This change will be rolled out to existing customer sandboxes subsequently in a second phase.

-    Additionally, at that time, streaming segmentation will no longer support the use of send and feedback events from tracking and feedback datasets.
-We have been recommending not to use those events for streaming segmentation for a while and now we will disable them altogether.
+    Additionally, starting November 1st, streaming segmentation will no longer support the use of send and open events from tracking and feedback datasets.
+This change will apply to all customer sandboxes and orgs at that time.
+[Learn more](../data/datasets-ttl.md)

-    * This change only restricts the use of send/open events in streaming segmentation; click events can still be used in a streaming segment.
-Also, send/open events can still be used in a batch segment.
-    * Tracking data will still be collected.
-This change does not impact tracking.
-You can still track to whom an email was sent and who clicked on an email.
-    * Reaction events in Journeys are not impacted by this change.

 * **Parameters in custom actions** (Availability date: Oct 3, 2024) - NULL and optional parameters are now supported in custom actions.
 [Learn more](../action/about-custom-action-configuration.md#define-the-message-parameters)